staples-sparx/StaplesLabs.github.io/who-we-are.md

 all meet at a well-defined API[^api] and SLA[^sla].

-This setup enable us to scale while yet keeping a level of excellence, engagment and impact seldom found in the industry.
+This setup enable us to scale while yet keeping a level of excellence, engagement and impact seldom found in the industry.

 In the same vein, we keep our management extremely flat, team interactions extremely fluid and decisions are made based on facts not